ianchildress/CA-Project/README.md

 Work is resuming.
 First step is to get the config file working.

 #### 4:00 PM
 Very busy day, had limited time to work.
 App now reads a config file.
 Current configuration stops all currently runnings containers, then starts a mysql container, creates 3 web containers and starts them.
 Awesome!
+I inspect the web containers and they correctly have the database linked.

+Next step will be to delete existing containers at start up.
+Eventually we will create a clean shutdown feature which will clean up any containers it has created and we will remove this item.
+For now I want to leave the containers working when the app completes so that I can verify their state using docker ps.

+Next feature will be to add consumers to add load to the web clients and have the master app monitor their performance.